-2016 2015 2014
+2017 2016

-Federal Rate 34.00% 34.00% 34.00%
+Federal Rate 34.00% 34.00%

-State tax rate, net of federal benefit 3.92 5.12 5.15
+State tax rate, net of federal benefit 6.44 3.92

-State tax rate change (22.13) (0.15) (0.93)
+State tax rate change (3.91) (22.00)

-Other adjustments (0.03) (0.21) 0.00
+Other adjustments (3.39) (0.03)

-Adjustment to deferreds 0.00 0.00 19.13

-Permanent differences (1) 45.08 (0.71) (0.43)
+Permanent differences (1) 25.49 44.90

-Change in valuation allowance (60.84) (38.05) (58.78)
+Change in valuation allowance (58.63) (60.79)

-Effective tax rate 0.00% 0.00% 0.00%
+Effective tax rate 0.00% 0.00%

-(1) The 2016 amount is mainly due to the gain on derivative instruments approximating \$14 million from the change in fair value of the Company's warrant liabilities during the year.
+(1) Primarily due to the approximate \$11 million and \$14 million gain on derivative instruments from the change in fair value of the Company's warrant liabilities during the years ended September 30, 2017 and 2016, respectively.

 The Company applies the provisions of ASC 740, "Accounting for Uncertainty in Income Taxes," which requires financial statement benefits to be recognized for positions taken for tax return purposes when it is more likely than not that the position will be sustained.
 The Company has elected to reflect any tax penalties or interest resulting from tax assessments on uncertain tax positions as a component of tax expense.
-The Company has generated federal net operating losses in tax years ending September 30, 1998 through 2015.
+The Company has generated federal net operating losses in tax years ending September 30, 1998 through 2016.
 These years remain open to examination by the major domestic taxing jurisdictions to which the Company is subject.

-B. STOCK COMPENSATION
+9. STOCK COMPENSATION